 As UIC is not a company which falls within any of the categories listed above, it is therefore no longer required under the SGX-ST Listing Rules to release its financial statements on a quarterly basis.
-To align with the current year's presentation, the Group has restated the comparative accounts and excluded equity in net earnings of UIC for the period ended March 31, 2019.
+Accordingly, JG Summit Group will only present UIC results on its semi-annual financial statements.